Salvatore-Als/cs2-clantag-manager/readme.md

 ---

-Thanks to CS2Fixes projet (Poggu & Xen) for providing a code for managing adresses and detours
+Thanks to CS2Fixes project (Poggu & Xen) for providing a code for managing adresses and detours